 Listen to this article now

-In this article, I’ll show you the origin of fast fashion, and what it really means.
+In this article, we’ll dissect the origin of fast fashion, and see what it really means.

-I’ll follow up with some great examples of fast fashion brands and their actions.
+I’ll then share with you several great examples of fast fashion brands and how their actions (business approach, materials used, etc) put them into this category.

-Finally, I’ll detail the problems caused by fast fashion, such as modern slavery, pollution, and waste.
+Finally, we’ll look at some of the biggest problems caused by fast fashion, such as modern slavery, pollution, and waste, and what you can do to end them for good.

 Without further ado: